What if you had to memorize the IP address of every website that you wanted to visit? I bet you’d go crazy in no time!

 So, without taking any more of your time, let’s just get started with out article!

-what is DNS
+- What is DNS Lookup?

 What is DNS?